jasonjgardner/mcrtx-shader-template/README.md

 This is a basic template shader for Bedrock RTX, written from scratch.
 It utilizes some auto-generation scripts to extract information such as buffers and structs from material.bin files and insert that information into code, which allows to easily adapt to any changes in shaders that may be introduced with game updates and it also provides some transparency for where some of the code here is coming from.

-## Work In Progress!

-This is still a WIP as I'm releasing this earlier than planned and I will be actively refactoring and updating this repository in the near future (and also intend to maintain & update it in the long term, to accommodate every game update that may change something in RTX).
-This section will be removed once I am happy with the state of this project.

 ## Repository Structure

 This repository can be divided into 4 folders: